Caspar Castner: Legacy

-Besides his apostolic work, Father Castner worked in the sciences of navigation, astronomy, and cartography.
+Besides his apostolic work, Castner worked in the sciences of navigation, astronomy, and cartography.
 He called the attention of the Portuguese Government to the fact that the voyage to Macau would be much shorter if the vessels followed a direct course from the Cape of Good Hope by the way of the Sunda Islands, avoiding Mozambique and Goa, and the result showed that he was right.
 He did excellent work in the mapping of the Chinese Empire, and had so great a reputation as a mathematician that he was made president of the mathematical tribunal and instructor of the heir to the throne.